Retail system integration: the key step to scaling your business

 1. ERP (Enterprise Resource Planning)

 Systems such as SALT, TOTVS, Oracle NetSuite, Microsoft Dynamics or Softland are the most used in Latam.
-They allow you to manage inventory, accounting, purchasing and logistics.
-Although on-premise models still predominate, the growth of cloud versions is accelerating, especially among SMEs.
+They allow you to manage inventory, accounting, purchasing, and logistics.
+While on-premise models still predominate, the growth of cloud versions is accelerating, especially among SMEs.

 2. POS (Point of Sale)